rnowotniak/jsekyll/README.md

 ## TODO

+* load data from _data/*.yml
 * fix 'serve' subcommand

 * permalink / routing / URLs
 * additional liquid tags:  { % link _posts/020302-fasd.md % } { % post_url % }
 * files structure (other that Jekyll's _/post/YYYY-MM-DD-....) - what then?

+## Not supported and not planned

+Simply because I was never using these in Jekyll:
+* SCSS

 ## Done